PaxIgnis/Game_Programming_CIS4820/readme.txt

 be limited by a draw distance, represented by the macro 'MAX_DRAW_DISTANCE' in graphics.h.
 Currently this value is set to 10 (will only draw up to 10 cubes away from user) but the value can be changed.

+Pressing 0 will give the user a birds eye view of the world.

+Prof said using the diagonal distance of maximum possible room size for visibility checking distance was a good idead, so this was used.
+Prof said it was fine if mobs were not shown on the map if they were not in the users viewing area.
+Prof said it was fine if mobs were only moving when in the viewing area of the user.

 1. Timing
 ---------------
 Clouds didn't change as timing was already implemented in A2.